nickwimer/ytScripts/README.md

 `python data_extraction/extract_slices.py --help` for full list of arguments.

 ## extract_averages.py

-Extracts domain averaged quantities and saves in a pickled pandas dataframe.
+Extracts domain averaged quantities and saves in a pickled Pandas DataFrame.

 The default behavior is to perform a full domain average of the quantity, but 2D averages can be extracted over slices specified with a `normal` direction and corresponding `location` keyword.

 NOTE: If you have EB boundaries in the domain, you should run with flag `--rm_eb` to remove the non-fluid regions from the averages.